Department of Applied Mathematics and Statistics

 LinkedIn

-I am a PhD candidate at Johns Hopkins University in the department of Applied Mathematics and Statistics, working under the supervision of Prof. Amitabh Basu.
-I am currently on the job market and am primarily interested in positions with a significant teaching component.
-I'm mostly interested in optimization and its applications, currently working on both classical and quantum algorithms and complexity.
-Difficult combinatorial problems, elegant algorithms with geometric interpretations, and how we can take advantage of quantum mechanics for efficient computation fascinate me.
+I am an assistant teaching professor at UC Berkeley in the Department of Industrial Engineering and Operations Research.
+I did my PhD at Johns Hopkins University in Applied Mathematics, working under the supervision of Prof. Amitabh Basu.
+I'm mostly interested in optimization and its applications, and have focused my research on both classical and quantum algorithms and complexity.
+Difficult combinatorial problems, elegant algorithms with geometric interpretations, how we can take advantage of quantum mechanics for computing, and the interplays across different fields of mathematics within optimization and machine learning fascinate me.

-I am currently working as a research intern at NASA QuAIL through USRA under the supervision of Dr. David E Bernal Neira and Dr. Eleanor Rieffel, with whom I am working on distributed quantum algorithms.
+During my PhD, I spent my last two years also working as a research intern at NASA QuAIL through USRA under the supervision of Dr. David E Bernal Neira and Dr. Eleanor Rieffel, working on distributed quantum algorithms.

 Before joining JHU, I completed my bachelor's degree in mathematics at Fordham University, where I had the great pleasure of working with Kei Kobayashi on parameter estimation for heavy-tailed stochastic processes.

-I'm also a bassist, guitarist, and beginning drummer, and used to play bass for the band Zombie Sundae.
+I'm also a bassist, guitarist, and beginning drummer, and love playing soccer.